What Kaiser Chiefs' I Predict A Riot Tells Us About Leeds' 00s Club Scene

 And if you don't believe how crazy one of Black Wire's gigs would get, just watch their Hard To Love Easy To Lay video:

 While these two real-life events formed the basis of the track, there are a few more references in the song which would easily stump a non-Leeds native.

 Ricky name drops "Smeaton," in the first verse of the song, who he describes as "an old Leodensian".
 John Smeaton was a civil engineer, born in 1724, who is known for his design of canals, harbours and lighthouses.

 While he's often regarded as the "father of engineering," it might not be a fact known to everyone in West Yorkshire... unless of course like Ricky you went to the same school as him.

 And as for Leodensian?
-While some assume it's the word for someone who hails from Leeds, it's more of a mock-classical term reserved for local sports clubs.
+While in part it can be seen as a word for someone who hails from Leeds, it's more of a mock-classical term reserved for local sports clubs.

-One thing the term is definitely used for is to describe a former pupil of the Leeds Grammar School, which they both attended, and the name of its school magazine.
+One thing the word was definitely used for is to describe a former pupil of the Leeds Grammar School, which they both attended, and the name of its school magazine.

-John Smeaton is now of course long gone, and part of the history books, just like some of the infamous Leeds hangouts the Kaiser Chiefs would have grown up amongst.
+John Smeaton is now of course long gone, and part of the history books, just like some of the infamous Leeds hangouts the Kaiser Chiefs would have grown up around.

 Like many venues around the UK, The Cockpit closed its doors in 2014 while Majestic's Grade II listed building, which housed its oddly-spelled namesake was gutted by fire in the same year.